14 Integral relations of a single-phase atmosphere

 \[ \begin{align} \md{}\left(K + P + p\right) = 0, \end{align} \]

-which is called Bernoulli equation.
-Other forms of this statement are:
+which is called the Bernoulli equation.
+Further forms of this statement are

 \[ \begin{align} E = \int_{A}^{}ed^3r. \end{align} \]

-If one assumes $A$ to be constant, Gauss's theorem applies
+If one assumes $A$ to be constant, then by Gauss's theorem one has

 \[ \begin{align} \frac{dE}{dt} = \int_{A}^{}\frac{\partial e}{\partial t}d^3r = \int_{A}^{} - \nabla\cdot\left[\left(e + p\right)\mathbf{v}\right] + \rho\mathbf{v}\cdot\mathbf{f}_R + \epsilon d^3r. \end{align} \]